MagentaManifold/little-lamb/README.md

 ## Syntax

-Pretty standard lambda calculus syntax.
+Standard-ish lambda calculus syntax with sugars added.
 Indentation and line breaks are ignored.

+Each file represents exactly one expression in untyped lambda calculus.

 ### Lambda expressions